rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 ### parse_forest

-The `parse_forest()` method takes the state which represents the completed parse, and determines the possible ways that its expressions corresponded to the parsed expression.
-For example, say we are parsing `1+2+3`, and the state has `[<expr>,+,<expr>]` in `expr`.
+The `parse_forest()` method takes the states which represents completed parses, and determines the possible ways that its expressions corresponded to the parsed expression.
+As we noted, it is here that we take care of multiple expansion rules for start symbol.
+(The `_parse_forest()` accepts a single state, and is the main driver that corresponds to traditional implementation,) For example, say we are parsing `1+2+3`, and the state has `[<expr>,+,<expr>]` in `expr`.
 It could have been parsed as either `[{<expr>:1+2},+,{<expr>:3}]` or `[{<expr>:1},+,{<expr>:2+3}]`.